zentrum-lexikographie/dwdsmor/README.md

   of DWDSmor are performed on [Debian GNU/Linux](https://debian.org/).
   While other UNIX-like operating systems such as MacOS should work, too, they are not actively supported.
-* [Python >= v3.10](https://www.python.org/): The DWDSmor Python library
+* [Python >= v3.10](https://www.python.org/): DWDSmor provides a Python
-  provides an interface for building the DWDSmor automata from XML sources of DWDS articles.
+  interface for building DWDSmor automata from XML sources of DWDS articles.
 * [Saxon-HE](https://www.saxonica.com/): The extraction of lexical
   entries from XML sources of DWDS articles is implemented in XSLT 2, for which Saxon-HE is used as an XSLT processor.
 Saxon requires